developer-zebra/developer-zebra-site/src/emdk-for-android/9-1/guide/extended_scanner_parameters/index.md

 ##Overview

-**This guide explains the use of extended scanner parameters**, which allow for the setting and retrieval of scanning parameters not yet implemented within the EMDK class hierarchy or of those being added in the future. **Introduced with EMDK for Android 9.0**, `ScannerConfig.setParameter()` and `ScannerConfig.getParameter()` are pass-through APIs that (respectively) can be used to set and get scanner parameter configurations for use in scanning applications.
-If new scanning parameters arise and are not listed with a basic set of EMDK APIs, developers can use these APIs to set such parameters.
+**This guide explains the use of scanner parameter configuration APIs**, interfaces introduced with EMDK-A 9.1 that allow for the setting and retrieval of scanning parameters. **Introduced with EMDK for Android 9.1**, `Scanner.setParams()` and `Scanner.getParams()` are pass-through APIs that (respectively) can be used to set and get scanner parameter configurations for use in scanning applications.

+> **Zebra strongly recommends using these APIs in favor of ScannerConfig APIs, which might be deprecated in the future**.
+Zebra will continue to enhance the supported parameter list below.

 **NOTE: This guide requires a basic knowledge of the use of EMDK-A scanning APIs**.
 If necessary, please become familiar with the guides below before proceeding.
 * **[EMDK Basic Scanning Tutorial](https://techdocs.zebra.com/emdk-for-android/latest/tutorial/tutBasicScanningAPI/)**